koaning/brent/readme.md

 ![](images/logo.png)
 > They're good DAGs brent.

+## Alpha Notice

+*NOTE!* this project is in preview stages.
+I think I have something fun here and I've written unit tests on what I'm doing but parts are still going under review.
+Also there are parts of the library currently missing but which are on a roadmap:

+1. conditional indepdence tests
+2. api for counterfactual queries
+3. more unit tests
+4. datasets to start/teach with

 ## What it is

 Brent is a small, but fun, python library that makes it easy to explore causal graphical modelling and do-calculus